robotjellyzone/robotjellyzone/README.md

 :sparkles: Hi,I'm **Robot Jelly**, a `technology enthusiast` :robot: who is always very keen to know about the great new emerging techologies with the help of which we can heal the society.

-:sparkles: The techologies which fasicantes me a lot are ML/DL/AI :robot: and Android .
+:sparkles: The techologies which fascinates me a lot are ML/DL/AI :robot: and Android .

 :sparkles: 🔭 Currently, I am learning ML/DL & their various applications along with this, i am trying to engage or indulge myself more into the open source world .